wipfli/maplibre-gl-devanagari-text/README.md

 ## Usage

-You can use the MapLibre GL Complex Text plugin in the same way you use the mapbox-gl-rtl-text plugin:
+You can use the MapLibre GL Complex Text plugin in the same way you use the mapbox-gl-rtl-text plugin, just need to add a special `transformRequest` at the end:

 ```html
 <div id="map"></div>